ElizabethBrooks/DaphniaGenomics_MultiGenome/README.md

 ## [EGAPx](https://github.com/ncbi/egapx/) Workflows
 There are two very similar workflows for EGAPx, local and HPC.
 The <i>local scripts</i> can be run locally on your system and the <i>HPC scripts</i> are setup for job submission to the ND CRC remote servers.

+While the <i>local scripts</i> are useful for testing the EGAPx software, the <i>HPC scripts</i> should be used for annotating genomes.

 Note that singularity needs to be installed on your system.
 The ND CRC servers already have singularity available.

 ### Steps
 1. Install, configure, and test the EGAPx software.
 2. Format any input files, such as the reads fasta files or yaml guide file.
+3. Use FCS-GX to screen and clean genome fasta files, if necessary
+- EGAPx can fail to run on genomes that are contaminated.
-3. Run EGAPx using as many cores as possible and with sufficient data storage.
-This will depend on the size and number of input files, for example.
+4. Run EGAPx using as many cores as possible and with sufficient data storage.
+- This will depend on the size and number of input files, for example.

 ### Installation
-The <i>install\_EGAPx.sh</i> script in the <b>install</b> directory can be used to install EGAPx and its dependencies.
+The scripts in the <b>install</b> directory can be used to install EGAPx and its dependencies.
+Make sure to use the script with the installation procedure appropriate for the version of EGAPx that you are using.

 Make sure to change the paths in the <i>inputs\_annotations.txt</i> file to where you would like to have the software installed and outputs generated.

-### Notes - EGAPx v0.1 to v0.4
+### Notes
 There are some things to keep in mind when running EGAPx.

-#### EGAPx Config
+#### EGAPx Config - EGAPx v0.1 to v0.4
 The <i>egapx/ui/assets/config/process\_resources.config</i> file specifies up to 31 cores (huge\_Job).

 The ND CRC [system specifications](https://docs.crc.nd.edu/new_user/quick_start.html) indicates that our afs system has 263Gb RAM, 64 cores.
 Make sure to leave 1 core free for general processes, so request up to 63 cores per job on our afs system.
+Smaller annotation jobs do not need to request as many resources (for example, 15 cores is sufficient for the average run).

 The <i>EGAPx\_v0.2\_process\_resources.config</i> file in the <i>inputData</i> directory may be used to run EGAPx workflow jobs on the ND CRC remote servers.